Towards A Unified Analysis of Random Fourier Features: Proofs

+To prove Theorem \ref{main:sharp_risk_theo}, we rely on the notion of local Rademacher complexity.
 In general, the reason Theorem \ref{main:krr_risk} is not sharp is because when analysing Eqs.(\ref{apn:krr_risk_rad} and \ref{apn:krr_risk_fh}), we used the global Rademacher complexity of the whole RKHS.
-However, as pointed out by \citet{bartlett2005local}, regularised ERM is likely to return a function that are around $f_\mathcal{H}$.
-Hence, instead of estimating the global function space complexity, we could just analyse the local space around $f_\mathcal{H}$.
-Specifically, we would like to apply Theorem \ref{apn:emp_local_rade} to Eqs.(\ref{apn:krr_risk_rad} and \ref{apn:krr_risk_fh}) to compute the local Rademacher complexity.
-In order to do so, we need to find a proper \textit{sub-root} function (see Appendix \ref{apn:sub_root_sec} for its definition and property).
-Below, we first state the theorem for local Rademacher complexity.
-We then present Lemma \ref{apn:local_kernel} and \ref{apn:square_loss} in order to prove Theorem \ref{apn:local_kernel_risk} to find the proper sub-root function.
-By combining Theorem \ref{apn:emp_local_rade} and \ref{apn:local_kernel_risk} and apply them to Eqs.(\ref{apn:krr_risk_rad} and \ref{apn:krr_risk_fh}), we obtain Theorem \ref{main:sharp_risk_theo}.
+However, we could just analyse the local space around $f_\mathcal{H}$.
+In particular, we can apply Lemma \ref{apn:emp_local_rade} to Eqs.(\ref{apn:krr_risk_rad} and \ref{apn:krr_risk_fh}).